DEI Often Stops Where the Contract Starts

 Companies should make expectations explicit during onboarding.
 The assigned lead is the decision-maker.
 Direction does not need to be validated by a male colleague unless the actual project structure requires it.
 Approved designs should not be changed without approval.
 Technical pushback should be specific, documented, and tied to the work.
 If the vendor has a concern, they can raise it professionally with the person leading the project.

-None of this is complicated.
-It only feels complicated when companies are more comfortable writing values statements than enforcing them.
+None of this is rocket science.
+It only feels complicated because companies are way more comfortable writing values statements than actually enforcing them.

 Women Shouldn’t Have to Carry this